ibexa/documentation-developer/docs/guide/content_rendering.md

 Content view uses default templates to render content unless custom view rules are used.

-Those templates can be customized by means of container- and SiteAccess-aware parameters.
+Those templates can be customized by means of service container- and SiteAccess-aware parameters.

 ##### Overriding the default template for common view types